Q4 2024 Private Markets Investment Briefs

 Seeking to deliver attractive returns while generating meaningful and measurable impact

-• Direct impact deal flow continues to thrive, albeit in a more measured manner compared to 2023's record numbers.
+• Direct impact deal flow continues to thrive, with 2024 setting a new record for both number of deals (173) and total opportunity size ($6.6B).
 Our deal flow sourcing engine is working well; we’re seeing deals from sponsors as well as directly from businesses and advisors.

 • Renewable energy sources, in combination with nuclear power, will more than cover the increase in global electricity demand from 2022 to 2025, according to the International Energy Agency, further supporting tailwinds in key impact investment themes.

-• Despite political posturing, the outcome of the pending U.S. presidential election likely won’t drastically alter the Inflation Reduction Act given the geographic distribution of its benefits.
+• Despite political posturing, the new U.S. administration likely won’t drastically alter the Inflation Reduction Act, given the geographic distribution of its benefits.

 Infrastructure & Real Assets Investing